 Explain the process checking internet connectivity.
-Tell participants them to look at the right side
+Tell them to look at the right side of the taskbar and look for 📶 icon for Wi-Fi connectivity or 💷 icon for LAN connection.

-ACTIVITY 2.5: USING THE MOUSE - TIME: 15 MINUTES
+ACTIVITY 2.3: USING THE MOUSE - TIME: 10 MINUTES

 Tell participants that mouse is a device that allows them to control the movement of the insertion point on the screen.
 Explain that the operator places the palm of the hand over the mouse and moves it across a mouse pad, which provides traction for the rolling ball inside the device.
-When the operator clicks the mouse the insertion point which indicates the area participants are working on the screen.
+When the operator clicks the mouse the insertion point which indicates the area you are working on the screen.
 They can also click the mouse and activate icons or drag to move objects and select text.